Essential Features for Establishing a Strong Safety Culture

 Some predict that all future major incidents will have poor HSE culture as a contributing factor.
 Culture will be the 'root cause' of accidents during the next decade.
 The industry must do more to equip itself to learn and to address the underlying organizational and culture causes of major accident situations before they happen.
 Establishing an effective safety culture can help organizations achieve sustainable HSE performance and compliance.

 Need a safety culture assessment or guidance?
-View our Safety Management experience.
+View our Process Safety Management experience.